-- 2.5.
+- 2.4.
+Beneficial owner of company shares with more than 50 percent of the outstanding voting rights (this may be aggregated if voting power is distributed among more than one member of a group). - Non-CEO Executivesii - 2.5.
 Former executive of the company, an affiliatei, or a firm acquired within the past three years. - 2.6.
 Former interim executive of the company or its affiliatesi within the past three years if the service was longer than 18 months or if the service was between 12 and 18 months, an assessment of the interim executive's terms of employment including compensation relative to other directors or in line with the top five NEOs at that time. - 2.7.
 Executive of a former parent or predecessor firm at the time the company was sold or split off from parent/predecessor within the past three years. - 2.8.
 Executive, former executive of the company or its affiliatesi within the last three years, general or limited partner of a joint venture or partnership with the company.